codepete/CarND-Behavioral-Cloning/README.md

 The model contains a dropout of 0.5 at the very last convolution layer in order to reduce overfitting.

-I made it a personal challenge to only use the data provided by the project; however, the data set isn't large enough by itself. to ensure I provided data set that had enough variance I utilized augmentation techniques; horizontal/vertical shifting, vertical flipping of image, and randomization of brightness.
+I made it a personal challenge to only use the data provided by the project; however, the data set isn't large enough by itself.
+To ensure that I provided a data set that had enough variance I utilized augmentation techniques; horizontal/vertical shifting, vertical flipping of image, and randomization of brightness.
 This ensured that my model was not overfitting and provided much more data for the model to train on.

-After realizing that low loss and validation loss values didn't actually provide an indicator to how well the car would make it around the track it was essential that I tested my model on the track after training.
+After realizing that low loss and validation loss values didn't actually provide an indicator to how well the car would make it around the track, it was essential that I tested my model on the track after training.

 ####3.
 Model parameter tuning